luisgerhorst/ccms/README.md

 ## config.json

-So the clients know where the database is.
-Edit this file and enter your information.
+This file contains some basic information about the configuration of your backend.

-`couchdbProxy`: The first part of the path you used for Apache's proxy for CouchDB, default is `/couchdb`.
+`proxy`: The first part of the path you used for Apache's CouchDB proxy, default is `/couchdb`.

+`accountPrefix`: The prefix you want to use for CouchDB accounts used by CCMS, when you log in to CCMS you only have to enter everything after this prefix.
+Means, when you create an CouchDB account named `ccms/admin`, you can login to it using CCMS by entering the username `admin`.
+Default is `ccms/`.

-`database`: Name of the database you created for CCMS, default is `ccms`.
+`database`: Name of the CouchDB database you created for CCMS, default is `ccms`.

 ## Database

-Open `/install.html` and set up you database!
+Open `/install.html` and set up CCMS!
 You have to enter the credentials of the CouchDB account for CCMS (if the user is named `ccms/admin`, enter `admin` as username).

 After being redirected to `/admin.html` you can start blogging.